 One of the best things about UW: graduating residents who are ready for anything.

-"It's impossible to see and do it all in the short years of residency training, so what I love most is that UW gives all residents the tools to be a creative thinker, a hard worker, and a compassionate healer." – Meredith Masters, MD, '16
+"It's impossible to see and do it all in the short years of residency training, so what I love most is that UW gives all residents the tools to be a creative thinker, a hard worker, and a compassionate healer." – Meredith Masters, MD, Class of 2016

 Job Placement for Recent Classes

-67% of residents went immediately into clinical practice roles while 33% pursued fellowships:
+Sixty-nine percent of residents went immediately into clinical practice roles while 31% pursued fellowships:

-- 3 matched fellowships at academic medical centers in Anesthesia Critical Care, Ultrasound, and Sports Medicine
+- Two matched fellowships at academic medical centers in Critical Care Medicine and Ultrasound

-- 1 placement through our “3+1” program with a focus in Administration
+- Two placements through our “3+1” program in Med Flight

 This is an accordion element with a series of buttons that open and close related content panels.